How to Start Planning for College

 Now that you have gathered information about the colleges and universities to choose from, it’s time to finalize your list of schools you plan to apply to.
 You can organize your list into categories:

 - Reach schools are the ones you dream of going to, but are a bit more competitive to get into, due to things like small acceptance rates, minimum GPAs or test scores, or even high costs of tuition.

 - Solid schools are schools you feel confident about getting accepted to, even if they’re not necessarily at the very top of your list.

 - Target schools are schools you have a strong chance of getting admitted to.
 Your test scores, GPA, or coursework typically match those of other incoming students at these schools.

 You can evaluate this list based on the kind of experience you want to have in college, the size and location of your school, and of course, the academic programs available at each school.
-Applying to multiple schools can be expensive, so be sure to carefully consider the ones you want to apply to.
+Applying to multiple schools can be expensive, but fee waivers are available.